For more pop culture-influenced paintings like the one above, visit Philipo’s Habari Art Collection on Etsy!

 someone please pah me the damn molly

 Even if you didn’t listen to Chief Keef like that, there’s bound to be something about his work you appreciate if you’re a hip-hop fan, knowingly or not.
 “It ain’t about who did it first, it’s ’bout who did it right,” Drake accurately stated.
-But whenever we decide to take a look back and see how we got to where we are as a culture, there has to be a record.
-Chief Keef’s impact deserves a few notes on the timeline of American music.
+But whenever we decide to take a look back and see how we got to where we are as a culture, Chief Keef’s impact should have a few notes on the timeline of American music.